saikatHi6/ConceptDoc/Angular/introduction.md

 2.
 Create a constructor by injecting two classes
 a) TemplateRef which acquires <ng-template> content
-b) ViewcontainerRef which use bor add or remove elements
+b) ViewcontainerRef which use for add or remove elements
 3.
 @Input() decorator
 directive will receive value from the components